poshsecurity/PlasterTemplate-PSModule/.github/contributing.md

 * **Ensure you are running the latest version of the module.** If you are running an older version of the module, try updating the module and testing if the issue remains.
 If you installed the module from the [PowerShell Gallery](https://powershellgallery.com), use this command to update the module: ``` PS> Update-Module -Name <%= $PLASTER_PARAM_ModuleName %> ```.
 * **Ensure that you are using the CMDLet correctly.** Have you checked the help?
 Sometimes we assume we know how a specific function or CMDLet works, and it turns out we are wrong.
 The command ```Get-Help``` is your friend!
 * **Has the issue been reported before?** You might not be the only person who has reported the issue.
-Check out the [Issues](<>TODO<>) and look through any current Issues that may match the issue you are experiencing
+Check out the [Issues][Issues] and look through any current Issues that may match the issue you are experiencing

 ### Submitting a (good) bug report